skwp/dotfiles/README.md

  * vim-ruby-conque - helpers to run ruby,rspec,rake within ConqueTerm - use ,rr (ruby), ,ss (rspec), ,ll (rspec line), ,RR (rake)
  * vim-rspec - really clean and colorful rspec output (Cmd-Shift-R) with ability to navigate directly to error; will replace vim-ruby-conque when I do a couple enhancements/bug fixes
  * vim-markdown-preview - :Mm to view your README.md as html
- * html-escape - hit ctrl-h to escape html
+ * html-escape - ,he and ,hu to escape and unescape html
  * ruby-debug-ide - not quite working for me, but maybe it will for you. supposedly a graphical debugger you can step through
  * Gundo - visualize your undos - pretty amazing plugin.
 Hit ,u with my keymappings to trigger it, very user friendly
  * slime - use ctrl-c,ctrl-c to send text to a running irb/pry/console.
 To start the console, you must use screen with a named session: "screen -S [name] [cmd]", ex: "screen -S pry pry"